ndavd/kwitter-dapp/README.md

 ## Getting started

-1. Install MetaMask and create an account.
+1. Install Phantom or MetaMask and create an account.
 1. Get some Sepolia Ethereum from a faucet (for example [sepoliafaucet.com](https://sepoliafaucet.com/)).
 1. Reload the page and start exploring!